Introduction

 Request a copy of all personal data we hold — scan results, account info, usage data.

-request →Correct inaccurate or incomplete personal data we have on file.
+Request →Correct inaccurate or incomplete personal data we have on file.

-request →"Right to be Forgotten" — deletion of your account and data within 30 days, except where law requires retention.
+Request →"Right to be Forgotten" — deletion of your account and data within 30 days, except where law requires retention.

-request →Receive your data in a machine-readable format (JSON / CSV) for transfer to another service.
+Request →Receive your data in a machine-readable format (JSON / CSV) for transfer to another service.

-request →Object to processing based on legitimate interests.
+Request →Object to processing based on legitimate interests.
 Opt out of marketing emails any time.

-request →Withdraw consent for optional processing (marketing cookies).
+Request →Withdraw consent for optional processing (marketing cookies).
 Doesn't affect prior processing.

-request →We respond within 30 days as required by GDPR.
+Request →We respond within 30 days as required by GDPR.
 For complex requests, we may extend up to 60 additional days, and will inform you within the initial 30-day period.

 For all requests, contact us at privacy@boringsec.com.
 We may verify your identity before processing your request.